 The Town of Oshkosh is located on the north side of the City of Oshkosh city limits.

-The Town of Oshkosh, Winnebago County, Wisconsin was established on March 8, 1839.
-Read more on former town clerk Walter Weidemen's notes.
+The Town of Oshkosh, Winnebago County, Wisconsin was established on February 8, 1853.
+View document.

 The Town of Oshkosh is located between two scenic bodies of water: Lake Winnebago and Lake Butte des Morts.
 Being that the Fox and Wolf River systems connect to these lakes makes it ideal for fishing, hunting, or water entertainment and recreation for the residents of this community.
-The Town of Oshkosh has small residential neighborhoods and approximately 90 small businesses throughout our Town, while maintaining its rural character of farmland and green space.
-Our volunteer fire and first responder departments are well trained and equipped that adds to the community spirit of this Town.
+The Town of Oshkosh has small residential neighborhoods and approximately 90 small businesses throughout our Town while maintaining its rural character of farmland and green space.
+Our volunteer fire and first responder departments are well-trained and equipped which adds to the community spirit of this Town.